hidenorly/bt_proximity_monitor/README.md

 # bt_proximity_monitor

-Watch your phone is in ranged or not and do something
+Watch whether bt devices (your phone, etc) is in ranged or not and do something.